Brazilian jiu-jitsu

-Brazilian jiu-jitsu (jiu-jitsu brasileiro /pt-BR/), often abbreviated to BJJ, is a self-defense system, martial art, and combat sport based on grappling, ground fighting, and submission holds.
-It is primarily a ground-based fighting style and focuses on taking one's opponent down to the ground, gaining a dominant position, and using a number of techniques to force them into submission via joint locks, chokeholds, or compression locks.
+Brazilian jiu-jitsu (jiu-jitsu brasileiro /pt-BR/), commonly abbreviated as BJJ, is a self-defense system, martial art, and combat sport based on grappling, ground fighting, and submission holds.
+It is primarily a ground-based fighting style and involves taking one's opponent down to the ground, gaining a dominant position, and then using a number of techniques to force them into submission such as joint locks, chokeholds, or compression locks.

-Brazilian jiu-jitsu was first developed around 1925 by Brazilian brothers Carlos, Oswaldo, Gastão Jr., and Hélio Gracie, after Carlos was taught jujutsu and catch wrestling in 1917 by either Mitsuyo Maeda, a travelling Japanese judoka, or one of Maeda's students Jacyntho Ferro.
+Brazilian jiu-jitsu was first developed by the Brazilian brothers Carlos, Oswaldo, Gastão Jr., and Hélio Gracie around 1925, after Carlos was taught judo in 1917 by either Mitsuyo Maeda, a travelling Japanese judoka, or one of Maeda's students Jacyntho Ferro.
 Later, the Gracie family developed their own self-defense system that they named Gracie jiu-jitsu.
-BJJ eventually came to be its own defined combat sport through the innovations, practices, and adaptation of Gracie jiu-jitsu and judo, and has become one of the essential martial arts for modern mixed martial arts.
+BJJ eventually became a distinct combat sport of its own through innovations and practices, and is considered essential for modern mixed martial arts.

-Brazilian jiu-jitsu revolves around the concept that a smaller, weaker person can successfully defend themselves against a bigger, stronger opponent by using leverage and weight distribution, taking the fight to the ground and using a number of holds and submissions to defeat them.
-Sparring, commonly referred to as "rolling" within the BJJ community, and live drilling plays a major role in the practitioner's development.
-In contrast to some other martial arts BJJ can be practiced both using a gi uniform or not which is known as 'no-gi BJJ'; for this purpose rash guards are used.
-BJJ can also be used as a method of promoting physical fitness, building character, and as a way of life.
+Brazilian jiu-jitsu is based on the concept that a smaller, weaker person can successfully defend against a bigger, stronger opponent by using leverage and weight distribution.
+The focus is on taking the fight to the ground and using a number of holds and submissions to defeat them.
+Sparring, commonly referred to as "rolling" within the BJJ community, and live drilling play a significant role in training.
+In contrast to some other martial arts, BJJ can be practiced using a gi or without it ("no-gi"); for this purpose rash guards are used.
+BJJ can also be used for physical fitness, building character, or as a way of life.